LEED-AP BD+C, LEED Fellow, WELL Faculty

 Greenwood Consulting Group

-Ms. Greenwood brings tover 15 years of experience as a sustainability consultant, providing services to clients pursuing green building certification, developing sustainable business initiatives, producing climate action plans, and updating to codes and standards.
-Her expertise and insight into emerging green building practices and technologies provides a unique perspective for clients, and her demonstrated experience in sustainable program development and management helps guide project teams through goal setting, planning, and implementation processes.
+Ms. Greenwood brings over 17 years of experience as a sustainability consultant, providing services to clients pursuing green building certification, developing sustainable business initiatives, producing climate action plans, and updating codes and standards.
+Her expertise and insight into emerging green building practices and technologies provide a unique perspective for clients, and her demonstrated experience in sustainable program development and management helps guide project teams through goal setting, planning, and implementation processes.
 She also advises clients on building efficiency opportunities and cost-effective solutions.
-Ms. Greenwood’s experience includes consulting on LEED projects, addressing an array of building types that include multifamily residential, commercial offices, industrial buildings, higher education facilities, community centers, government buildings, and retail and hospitality.
+Ms. Greenwood’s experience includes consulting on LEED projects, addressing various building types that include multifamily residential, commercial offices, industrial buildings, higher education facilities, community centers, government buildings, and retail and hospitality.
 She has served as one of a few LEED project reviewers for the Green Building Certification Institute.